matplotlib/matplotlib/doc/users/explain/interactive.rst

 The GUI event loop being integrated with your command prompt and the figures being in interactive mode are independent of each other.
-If you use `pyplot.ion` but have not arranged for the event loop integration, your figures will appear, but will not be interactive while the prompt is waiting for input.
+If you try to use `pyplot.ion` without arranging for the event-loop integration, your figures will appear but will not be interactive while the prompt is waiting for input.
 You will not be able to pan/zoom and the figure may not even render (the window might appear black, transparent, or as a snapshot of the desktop under it).
 Conversely, if you configure the event loop